MicrosoftDocs/dataexplorer-docs/data-explorer/pricing-calculator.md

 ## Estimated data ingestion

 The information provided in the **Estimated Data Ingestion** section of the calculator influences the price of all the components of your cluster.

-This component asks for the following estimates:
+In the calculator, enter estimates for the following fields:

 * **Data Collected per day (GB/TB)**: Data that you plan to ingest without compression into Azure Data Explorer cluster every day.
 Calculate this estimate based on the number of files and the average size of a file being ingested.
 If you're streaming the data using messages, review the average size of a single message and how many messages you're ingesting.